Continuous casting: Startup and control of the process

-Starting a continuous casting machine involves placing a dummy bar (essentially a curved metal beam) up through the spray chamber to close off the base of the mould.
-Metal is poured into the mould and withdrawn with the dummy bar once it solidifies.
-It is extremely important that the metal supply afterwards be guaranteed to avoid unnecessary shutdowns and restarts, known as 'turnarounds'.
-Each time the caster stops and restarts, a new tundish is required, as any uncast metal in the tundish cannot be drained and instead freezes into a 'skull'.
-Avoiding turnarounds requires the meltshop, including ladle furnaces (if any) to keep tight control on the temperature of the metal, which can vary dramatically with alloying additions, slag cover and deslagging, and the preheating of the ladle before it accepts metal, among other parameters.
+Starting a continuous casting machine involves placing a dummy bar (essentially a curved metal beam) up through the spray chamber to close off the base of the mold.
+Metal is poured into the mold and withdrawn with the dummy bar once it solidifies.
+It is extremely important that the metal supply afterwards be guaranteed to avoid unnecessary shutdowns and restarts, known as turnarounds.
+Each time the caster stops and restarts, a new tundish is required, as any uncast metal in the tundish cannot be drained and instead freezes into a "skull".
+Avoiding turnarounds requires the melt shop, including ladle furnaces (if any), to keep tight control on the temperature of the metal, which can vary dramatically with alloying additions, slag cover, deslagging, and the preheating of the ladle before it accepts metal, among other parameters.
 However, the cast rate may be lowered by reducing the amount of metal in the tundish (although this can increase wear on the tundish), or if the caster has multiple strands, one or more strands may be shut down to accommodate upstream delays.
-Turnarounds may be scheduled into a production sequence if the tundish temperature becomes too high after a certain number of heats or the service lifetime of a non-replaceable component (i.e., the submerged entry nozzle (SEN) in a thin-slab casting machine) is reached.
+Turnarounds may be scheduled into a production sequence if the tundish temperature becomes too high after a certain number of heats or the service lifetime of a non-replaceable component (such as the submerged entry nozzle in a thin-slab casting machine) is reached.

-Many continuous casting operations are now fully computer-controlled.
-Several electromagnetic, thermal, or radiation sensors at the ladle shroud, tundish and mould sense the metal level or weight, flow rate and temperature of the hot metal, and the programmable logic controller (PLC) can set the rate of strand withdrawal via speed control of the withdrawal rolls.
-The flow of metal into the moulds can be controlled via three methods:
+Many continuous-casting operations are now fully computer-controlled.
+Several electromagnetic, thermal, or radiation sensors at the ladle shroud, tundish, and mold sense the metal level or weight, flow rate, and temperature of the hot metal, and the programmable logic controller (PLC) can set the rate of strand withdrawal via speed control of the withdrawal rolls.
+The flow of metal into the molds can be controlled via three methods: